Italian singer Fred Bongusto dead

 08 Novembre 2019

-Rome, November 8 - Fred Bongusto died overnight at his home in Rome, the Italian singer-songwriter's press office said on Friday.
-The light music performer was big in the 1960s and 70s and he had several international hits.
-Bongusto was very popular in South America, especially Brazil, as well as in his homeland.
-He composed the soundtracks of many movies too.
+Rome, November 8 - Classic Italian crooner Fred Bongusto died overnight at his home in Rome at the age of 84, the singer-songwriter's press office said on Friday.
+Campobasso-born Bongusto, whose real name was Alfredo Buongusto, was big in the 1960s and 70s and he had several international hits.
+Some of his biggest hits were "Malaga", "Una rotonda sul mare", "Spaghetti a Detroit" and "Prima c'eri tu", Bongusto was very popular in South America, especially Brazil, as well as in his homeland.
+He also composed the soundtracks of 24 movies.

 LE RUBRICHE